 Tubal reversal, also called tubal ligation reversal, is a surgical procedure that attempts to restore the function of the fallopian tubes after a tubal ligation.
 More than 650,000 women undergo tubal ligation in the United States annually, thus ending their ability to have children.
 With a tubal reversal, we can rejoin the separated segments of fallopian tube to give women the chance to become pregnant again.

 Women who have had a previous tubal ligation may be candidates for surgical reversal of the tubal ligation.
 Not all women who have had a tubal ligation will be candidates for reversal.
 Depending upon how the original tubal ligation was performed, there may or may not be enough tube to reconnect.
-The best candidates for tubal reversal are women who have had a post-partum tubal ligation or women who have had their ligation performed with rings or clips.
+The best candidates for tubal reversal are women who have had a postpartum tubal ligation or women who have had their ligation performed with rings or clips.
 Other forms of tubal ligation can be reversed, although it may be more difficult.
+A BMI of 40 or below is recommended for this procedure due to the required access of the microscopic instruments for a successful reversal.
+Essure is NOT a traditional tubal ligation and we are not able to do a reversal.

 We usually perform tubal reversals in an outpatient surgery center under general anesthesia.
 A small incision is made in the lower abdomen and the ends of the severed tubes are reconnected.
 The ends of the fallopian tubes are very small and must be precisely aligned with very fine sutures.
 Attempts at pregnancy may begin one month after the surgery.
 A hysterosalpingogram (HSG) may be performed 3-4 months after the surgery to confirm that the tubes have remained open.